Belgium investigates cyberattack on energy companies | DW | 03.02.2022

 Details on the attack in Belgium were scant, but any damages appeared limited.
 Aerts did not confirm any links with the attack in Germany but said that such attacks "are naturally an international story, so that will certainly be looked at."

-"There was a cyberattack at various terminals, quite some terminals are disrupted," Jelle Vreeman, senior broker at Riverlake in Rotterdam, referring to terminals at several European ports, told the AFP news agency.
+"There was a cyberattack at various terminals — quite some terminals are disrupted," Jelle Vreeman, senior broker at Riverlake in Rotterdam, told the AFP news agency, referring to terminals at several European ports.

 Europol spokesperson Claire Georges said an investigation into the attack in Germany was "ongoing and in a sensitive stage."

-IT systems at a cross-border trading hub between the Dutch cities of Amsterdam and Rotterdam, with the Belgian city of Antwerp, was also hit, AFP reported.
+IT systems at a cross-border trading hub between the Dutch cities of Amsterdam and Rotterdam, with the Belgian city of Antwerp, were also hit, AFP reported.

 The Dutch National Cyber Security Centre said the attacks were "probably committed with a criminal motive" and pledged to take further action "if necessary."